ckeditor/ckeditor5/docs/updating/nim-migration/migration-to-new-installation-methods.md

 </script>
 ```

 In some environments, you may not be able to use the import maps or JavaScript modules.
-In such cases, you can instead use the UMD builds, which register global variables that you can use in your scripts.
+In such cases, you can use the UMD builds instead.
+These register global variables that you can use in your scripts.
 This is the same setup as above, but using the UMD builds:

 ```html
 <!-- Style sheets -->